Anders429/substring/README.md

 assert_eq!("y̆".substring(1, 2), "\u{0306}")  // The diacritical mark counts as its own character.
 ```

-The above example occurs because "y̆"" is technically made up of two UTF-8 scalar values.
+The above example occurs because "y̆" is technically made up of two UTF-8 scalar values.